-the dormancy season, when they are close to 0 mm day-1.
+Precipitation has higher variability than ET throughout the year in the five subregions.
+In general, the differences in precipitation are much larger in the growing season than in the dormancy season, when they are close to $0 \text{ mm day}^{-1}$ .
 In the growing season, the increase in precipitation of subregion1 occurs during a longer period and has a larger magnitude than that of subregion2.
-There are slight increases in the precipitation in subregion3 and also in subregion4, whereas the precipitation of subregion5 shows 5 a decreasing tendency in the growing season, with the biggest differences less than $0.2 \, \text{mm day}^{-1}$
+There are slight increases in the precipitation of subregion5 shows a decreasing tendency in the growing season, with the biggest differences less than 0.2 mm day-1.

-Furthermore, the maximum and minimum differences of gridpoint-wise and regionally averaged 11 day running mean of T{2m} over 15 years for subregion1 were investigated as complements for the regionally averaged 15 year mean differences of subregion1 (Fig. 9).
-T{2m} shows a maximum difference in gridpoint-wise of nearly 2 K in the snow-melting period over the 15 years, which is 1 K higher than the maximum difference in regionally averaged T{2m} over the 15 years and four times as much as that in the 15 year mean of regionally averaged T{2m} .
-The timings of the three kinds of maximum differences in spring deviate from each other from 3 to 10 days.
-The minimum differences show only a small deviation between the gridpoint-wise and regional mean values over the 15 years.
-During the snow-melting period, the minimum differences of regionally averaged T{2m} is above 0, but not the gridpoint-wise T{2m} .
-The springtime differences between regional mean and gridpoint-wise extremes elucidate that, even within one subregion with homogenous characteristics related to peatland forestation, the spring warming of T{2m} is temporally and spatially heterogeneous.
+Furthermore, the maximum and minimum differences of grid pointwise and regionally averaged 11-day running mean of $T{2 \text{ m}}$ over 15 years for subregion1 were investigated as complements to the regionally averaged 15-year mean differences (Fig. 6). $T{2 \text{ m}}$ shows a maximum difference in grid pointwise of nearly 2 K in the snow-melting period over the 15 years, which is 1 K higher than the maximum difference in regionally averaged $T{2m}$ over the 15 years and 4 times that of the 15-year mean of regionally averaged $T{2 m}$ .
+The timings of the three kinds of maximum differences in spring deviate from each other by 3 to 10 days.
+The minimum differences show only a small deviation between the grid pointwise and regional mean values over the 15 years.
+During the snowmelting period, the minimum differences of regionally averaged $T{2m}$ is above 0, but not that of the grid pointwise $T{2m}$ .
+The springtime differences between regional mean and grid pointwise extremes elucidate that, even within one subregion with homogenous characteristics related to peatland forestation, the spring warming of $T{2m}$ is temporally and spatially heterogeneous.
 This implies that local effects are more pronounced than the regional and temporal statistics can reveal.
-For the rest of the year, the differences between the maximum (minimum) of the gridpoint-wise and regionally averaged T{2m} are small and of more regional nature.
-In the period between November and January, the large variations of maximum (minimum) T{2m} are contributed by the inversion effects due to short-term variations in the climate.
+For the rest of the year, the differences between the maximum (minimum) of the grid pointwise and regionally averaged $T{2 m}$ are small and of a more regional nature.
+In the period between November and January, the large variations of maximum (minimum) $T{2m}$ are contributed by the inversion effects due to short-term variations in the climate.